Updated: 27 June, 2025

 Absences can affect your legal status

 Missing too many classes isn’t just a matter of academic performance.
-If a school determines that a student is no longer attending or participating meaningfully in classes, they are required to terminate that student’s SEVIS record.
-This makes the student immediately out of status, meaning they are no longer legally allowed to remain in the U.S.
+When a school determines that a student is no longer attending or meaningfully participating in classes, it must terminate the student’s SEVIS record.
+This action immediately places the student out of status, making it illegal for them to remain in the U.S.

 Academic probation is not the same as visa violation